 Click the box icon on the chart and select "3 x 3" to increase the chart in size.

-Repeat this process for the humidity reading.
+Repeat this same process for the temperature reading.

 Click "Save" and revel in your data visualization skills!

-Congratulations, you’ve created your first Route and connected your Notecard app to an external service!
+Congratulations!
+You've created your first Route and connected your Notecard app to an external service.